It is an increase in blood pressure without damage to the target organs.

-The main symptom is extremely high blood pressure, there is a maximum blood pressure or systolic pressure of 180 mm Hg or more and / or a minimum blood pressure or diastolic pressure of 120 mm Hg or more.
+The main symptom is exceptionally high blood pressure, maximum or systolic pressure of 180 mm Hg or more, and a minimum or a diastolic pressure of 120 mm Hg or more.

-Before proposing the treatment, the key point is to establish the differential diagnosis, discriminating if it is a true crisis or hypertensive emergency, supported by physical exams and complementary examinations.
+Before proposing the treatment, the critical point is to establish the differential diagnosis, discriminating if it is a genuine crisis or hypertensive emergency, supported by physical exams and complementary examinations.

-The evaluation of the patient with elevation of the arterial pressure, is oriented to discard the existence of the injury in a white organ, to be able to differentiate the emergencies from the hypertensive emergencies.
+The evaluation of the patient with an elevation of the arterial pressure is oriented to discard the existence of the injury in a white organ, to be able to differentiate the emergencies from the hypertensive emergencies.

 In a hypertensive emergency, the treatment will depend on the diseases that are associated and in two situations:

-- In the case of patients who had not diagnosed the disease and do not usually receive antihypertensive drugs.
+- In the case of patients who had not been diagnosed with the disease and did not usually receive antihypertensive drugs.
 Treatment should be initiated with any available drug.

-The main objective will be to gradually reduce blood pressure, as established by the hypertensive emergency guidelines.
+The main objective will be gradually reducing blood pressure, as established by the hypertensive emergency guidelines.

-These recommendations include oral, but fast-acting antihypertensive treatment such as labetalol, clonidine or captopril for a gradual decrease in pressure over a period of 24 to 48 hours.
+These recommendations include oral but fast-acting antihypertensive treatment such as labetalol, clonidine, or captopril for a gradual decrease in pressure over 24 to 48 hours.

 Then the resting prescription is prescribed, long-acting antihypertensive drugs by oral route and control of all the endogenous and exogenous triggers.

 In patients without a history of hypertension, oral antihypertensive treatment should be initiated with blood pressure monitoring to make treatment adjustments.